Second-order multilane traffic flow models: from the microscopic to the macroscopic scale

 Both models are shown to be hyperbolic, ensuring well-posedness and consistency with the underlying physical principles.
 The anisotropic structure of the models is also analyzed.

 The resulting models can be interpreted as macroscopic limits of the multilane BFtL model or as multilane generalizations of the second-order ARZ model.
-Importantly, the source terms are not introduced heuristically, but rigorously derived from microscopic dynamics.
+Importantly, the source terms are not introduced heuristically, but are rigorously derived from microscopic dynamics.

 Through the numerical tests, we confirm the asymptotic consistency of the solutions of the microscopic multilane model with those of the two macroscopic multilane models.
 Furthermore, by calibrating the macroscopic models using experimental data, we construct simulated fundamental diagrams which are compared with empirical ones.
-These comparisons qualitatively validate the models' ability to capture key traffic features, with Model 2 showing a better fit with sata across different scenarios, proving that its heuristic structure ultimately provides a more accurate macroscopic description of real-world traffic.
+These comparisons qualitatively validate the models' ability to capture key traffic features, with Model 2 showing a better fit with data across different scenarios, proving that its heuristic structure ultimately provides a more accurate macroscopic description of real-world traffic.

 The proposed framework provides a structured methodology for bridging microscopic and macroscopic traffic descriptions in multilane settings.
 The numerical results suggest that the inclusion of second-order dynamics improves the model's ability to reproduce key traffic phenomena, such as shock waves and the capacity drop.

-Future work will focus on extending the framework to account for heterogeneous vehicle classes, adaptive lane-changing strategies, and further calibration against a broader set of empirical data -- for instance, multivalued fundamental diagrams (which cannot be reproduced by first-order models) and the anisotropic occupancy of lanes, which cannot be captured by single-lane models) Additionally, a dedicated numerical and analytical investigation of the novel non-standard first-order system obtained from the relaxation of Model 1 will be the subject of future research.
+Future work will focus on extending the framework to account for heterogeneous vehicle classes, adaptive lane-changing strategies, and and further calibration against a broader set of empirical data.
+These include, for instance, multivalued fundamental diagrams (which cannot be reproduced by first-order models) and the anisotropic occupancy of lanes (which cannot be captured by single-lane models) Additionally, a dedicated numerical and analytical investigation of the novel non-standard first-order system obtained from the relaxation of Model 1 will be the subject of future research.